-“As a country, we need to be thinking smarter about ways maintain the value of our resources, taking circular economy approaches to design waste out of the system.
+“As a country, we need to be thinking more thoughtful about ways to maintain the value of our resources, taking circular economy approaches to design waste out of the system.
 This facility will provide a fundamental change in the way Auckland’s commercial and industrial waste is managed.

 “The large expense of new infrastructure and the ability to take advantage of technologies used overseas can be beyond the budgets of local businesses, and that is where our WMF shows its strengths,” Mrs Sage says.

 The WMF provides financial support to projects that reduce environmental harm and provide social, economic and cultural benefits.
-It is funded from a levy charged on waste disposed of at landfills to discourage waste and to support waste minimisation initiatives.
-More than $92 million has been awarded to more than 150 projects to date.
+Funded from a levy charged on waste disposal at landfills to discourage waste and support waste minimisation initiatives, more than $92 million has been awarded to more than 150 projects to date.

 Our first EV truck has been a success, so we've recently invested in a 2nd vehicle!

 Green Gorilla EV collection trucks are silent and have zero emissions, making them the perfect vehicle for servicing high-density environments like apartment buildings.
 The electric power train generates much less vibration, heat and noise, creating driver-friendly work conditions and a smoother, smoother, and quiet truck than diesel vehicles.